Frequently Asked Questions

 Q:What grades are available at Innocademy?

-Innocademy offers kindergarten thru eighth grade.
-NEW for the fall of 2015 will be a “Kinders In Training” Young 5’s program for those students desiring a two year kindergarten experience.
+Innocademy offers Young 5's thru eighth grade.
+NEW for the fall of 2018 will be a Spanish Immersion Young 5’s program for those students desiring a two year kindergarten experience taught in Spanish.

 Q:How can I incorporate some of the principles of Innocademy at my school?